 Setting up your TA

-- Triathlon staff and volunteers will also be on hand to assist with TA set up.
+- Triathlon staff and volunteers will also be on hand to assist.

 - Our Triathlon staff, lifeguards and volunteers will be on the pool deck for questions and assistance.